ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-School counselors provide consultation in the identification of gifted and talented students when appropriate through the use of a districtwide, multiple-criterion system (i.e., intellectual ability; academic performance; visual and performing arts ability; practical arts ability; creative-thinking ability; leadership potential; parent, teacher, peer nomination; expert assessment) when appropriate.
+School counselors refer and provide consultation in the identification of gifted and talented students when appropriate through the use of a districtwide, multicriteria system (i.e., intellectual ability; academic performance; visual and performing arts ability; practical arts ability; creative-thinking ability; leadership potential; parent/guardian, teacher, peer nomination; expert assessment).
 The definition of gifted and talented requirements differs by state and district.
-School counselors are involved in the analysis of data obtained from multi-criterion sources and are not responsible for the coordination, collection, and/or administration of the multi-criterion system or any assessment used in the selection process.
+School counselors are involved in the analysis of data obtained from multicriteria sources and are not responsible for the coordination, collection, and/or administration of the multi-criterion system or any assessment used in the selection process.

-School counselors advocate for the inclusion of, and the participation in, activities that effectively address the academic, career, and social/emotional needs of gifted and talented students at all academic levels.
-School counselors assist in promoting understanding and awareness of the unique issues that may both positively and negatively affect gifted and talented students including:
+School counselors advocate for the inclusion of and the participation in activities that effectively address the academic, career and social/emotional needs of gifted and talented students at all academic levels (ASCA, 2022).
+School counselors assist in promoting understanding and awareness of the unique traits and issues that may both positively and adversely affect gifted and talented students including:

 • accelerated learning